carlosafonso/site-alerter/README.md

 ## Deploying the app

-Use the included CloudFormation template and deploy it either with the AWS Management Console or the CLI.
-For the latter:
+Use `sam-local` with the included CloudFormation template.

 ```
+# first create an S3 bucket to store SAM artifacts
+aws s3 mb <your bucket name>

+# build the project
+sam build

+# now package the SAM app
+sam package --output-template-file packaged.yaml --s3-bucket <your bucket name>

+# and finally deploy it
-aws cloudformation create-stack --stack-name '<your stack name>' \
+aws cloudformation deploy \
-	--template-body file://./template.yaml \
-	--parameters \
+	--template-file /path/to/packaged.yaml \
+	--stack-name <your stack name> \
-		ParameterKey=Env,ParameterValue=<your environment name> \
+	--parameter-overrides "Env=<your environment name>" "VPCName=<your VPC name>" \
-		ParameterKey=VPCName,ParameterValue=<your VPC name>
+	--capabilities=CAPABILITY_IAM
 ```

 ## Local development